Hiroshi Kamiya (shogi)

 Hiroshi Kamiya (神谷 広志, Kamiya Hiroshi) is a Japanese professional shogi player ranked 8-dan.

-Early life
+Early life and apprenticeship

 Kamiya was born in Hamamatsu, Shizuoka Prefecture on April 21, 1961.
 He entered the Japan Shogi Association's apprentice school at the rank of 5-kyū in 1975 as student of shogi professional Hisao Hirotsu.
 He obtained full professional status and the rank of 4-dan in March 1981.

 Shogi professional

 Kamiya is a member of the so-called Shōwa 55 group (55年組), a group of eight strong players that become professional in 1980–1981 (Year 55 of the Shōwa period) and won numerous shogi tournaments.
 Others in the group include Yoshikazu Minami, Osamu Nakamura, Michio Takahashi, Akira Shima, Yasuaki Tsukada, Masaki Izumi, and Yūji Yoda.

 In 1987, Kamiya won twenty-eight consecutive games to set a new professional shogi record for consecutive victories.
-Kamiya's record stood until June 2017 when it was broken by Sota Fujii.
+Kamiya's record stood until June 2017 when it was broken by Sōta Fujii.

+In August 2024, Kamiya became the 63rd player to win 600 games as a professional.
+He received the Japan Shogi Association's "Shogi Honor Fighting-spirit Award" as a result.